sapcc/arista-eapi-exporter/README.md

 * The **listen_port** is providing the port on which the exporter is waiting to receive calls.

-* The credentials for login to the switches can either be added to the config.yaml file or passed via environment variables ARISTA_USERNAME and ARISTA_PASSWORD.
+* The credentials for login to the switches can either be added to the config.yaml file or passed via environment variables `ARISTA_USERNAME` and `ARISTA_PASSWORD`.
 The environment overwrites the settings in the config file

 * The **loglevel** can be specified in the config file.
 If omitted the default level is `INFO`